Top five most dedicated dads of the animal kingdom

 Penguin dads take over egg-sitting duties for weeks while mom heads to sea to hunt.
 Males fast while she's gone, but if the chick hatches before her return, dad will regurgitate a curd-like substance to feed the newborn.

-Males are so important to the brooding process that females purposely seek pudgy partners who can last longer without food.
-Females can tell how fat a male penguin is by listening to his hoarse mating cries, which sound like the cross between a donkey and a stalled car—the buffer the male, the steadier his call.
+Males are so crucial to brooding that females purposely seek pudgy partners who can last longer without food.
+Females can tell how fat a male penguin is by listening to his hoarse mating cries, which sound like the cross between a donkey and a stalled car — the buffer the male, the steadier his call.